Visited: Autumn and winter

 Rufous Songlark (Cincloramphus mathewsi)

-I had to go through a closed gate on my exit and as I pulled up, I was startled to see a Brown Falcon with some prey just the other side.
+You have to go through a closed gate to exit and as I pulled up, I was startled to see a Brown Falcon with some prey just the other side.
 I sat quietly and watched.
 It was throwing something around and digging at it with its beak.
 I realised it was a rock.
 I think this was a young bird practising.
 It was quite incredible to watch.

 Brown Falcon (Falco berigora)